roberleyantonio/global-wallet-explorer/README.md

-# 🌍 Global Wallet Explorer
+# 🌍 Global Wallet Explorer KMP

 **Global Wallet Explorer** is a high-performance mobile application built with **Kotlin Multiplatform (KMP)**.
 It allows users to explore global currencies, monitor real-time exchange rates, and track financial data with a focus on efficiency and scalability.